syncfusion-content/javascript-docs/js/api/ejSpreadsheet.md

 // Initialize the Spreadsheet object. var xlObj = $("#Spreadsheet").data("ejSpreadsheet");
 xlObj.copySheet(2, 1, true); // Sends a copy sheet request to the Spreadsheet.
+//xlObj.copySheet(2, 1, false); // Sends a move sheet request to the Spreadsheet.
 </script>

 {% endhighlight %}